cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/Test-DBPoolApi.md

 # Test-DBPoolApi

 ## SYNOPSIS
-Checks the availability of an API using a HEAD request.
+Checks the availability of the DBPool API using an HTTP HEAD request.

 ## SYNTAX